Samdrup Jongkhar District

 Samdrup Jongkhar District (Dzongkha: བསམ་གྲུབ་ལྗོངས་མཁར་རྫོང་ཁག།; Wylie: Bsam-grub Ljongs-mkhar rdzong-khag) is one of the 20 dzongkhags (districts) in Bhutan.
 The dominant languages of the district are Tshangla (Sharchopkha) in the north and west, and Lhotsam in the east.
+The Sharchops are the early settlers of the district predating later Lhotshampa settlers.
 It covers a total area of 1878 sq km.
 Samdrup Jongkhar Dzongkhag comprises two Dungkhags which are Jomotsangkha and Samdrupcholing, and 11 Gewogs.

 Geography

 Samdrup Jongkhar District is situated in the southeastern corner of the country, sharing its southern and eastern borders with the Indian states of Assam and Arunachal Pradesh, respectively.
 The district falls within the subtropical climate zone, spanning an elevation range of 200 to 3600 meters above sea level.
 The temperature in this region varies from a minimum of 14 °C to a maximum of 36 °C during the peak summer months.
 The average annual rainfall, as recorded at Aerong, is 5309.4 mm, contributing to the lush environment.
 The district experiences an average annual temperature of 23.8 °C, with approximately 2749 mm of precipitation occurring annually.